 The pay for translation jobs varies greatly ($24/hour or more).
 You could be paid per word, per page, per hour, or at a flat rate.

-4. Get Paid To Read Manuscripts
+4. Get Paid to Read Manuscripts

 Many literary management agencies receive so many submissions that they are unable to read the entire manuscripts that authors submit to them.